jocic/PHP.GoogleAuthenticator/readme.md

 Generating a secret is quite a straightforward process, it is done upon instantiating an object.

+**Note:** Secret is an encoded 80-bit value used for one-time password generation.
+It should ideally be unique for each account.

 ```php
 $secret = new Security\Mfa\GoogleAuthenticator\Secret();